lh3/miniasm/README.md

 So far miniasm is in very early development stage.
 It has only been tested on twelve bacterial genomes sequenced with PacBio.
 Including the mapping step, it takes about 3 minutes to assemble a bacterial genome.
-Under the default setting, miniasm assembles 5 out of 12 datasets into a single contig.
+Under the default setting, miniasm assembles 5 out of the 12 datasets into a single contig.
 The 12 data sets are [PacBio E. coli sample][PB-151103], [ERS473430][ERS473430], [ERS544009][ERS544009], [ERS554120][ERS554120], [ERS605484][ERS605484], [ERS617393][ERS617393], [ERS646601][ERS646601], [ERS659581][ERS659581], [ERS670327][ERS670327], [ERS685285][ERS685285], [ERS743109][ERS743109] and a [deprecated PacBio E. coli data set][PB-deprecated].

-Miniasm proves that at least for high-coverage bacterial genomes, it is possible to generate long contigs from raw PacBio reads without error correction.
+Miniasm confirms that at least for high-coverage bacterial genomes, it is possible to generate long contigs from raw PacBio reads without error correction.
 It also shows that [minimap][minimap] can be used as a read overlapper, even though it is probably not as sensitive as the more